catie-aq/triton-rust/examples/example-imagenet/README.md

 ## Setting up Triton Inference model

 The first step is to convert a vision model to ONNX format.
-We follow for this [this tutorial](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html) from PyTorch for generating the model.
+You can use [this python script](generate_onnx_resnet.py) to export the model to ONNX.
+It requires torchvision.

-The associated Triton configuration for this model is given [here](config/config.pbtxt)
+The associated Triton configuration for this model is given [here](config/config.pbtxt).

 ## Building the example